Hammond24/cs3210_lab/instructions/lab1.md

 environment.

 The lab is composed of three parts:
- - First, you will use git to checkout, and build the repository.
+ - First, you will use git to checkout, and build the repository. (ungraded, but required for the rest of the lab)
  - Second, you will add some debugging functionality to the xv6 kernel.
  - Third, you will get familiar with the boot procedure of xv6 by modifying the kernel to support variable memory sizes.

- - Fourth, you will add a system-call to the xv6 kernel to let the user query the available memory.
+ - **UNSURE IF I'LL ADD THIS** Fourth, you will add a system-call to the xv6 kernel to let the user query the available memory.

 ## Part 1 - checking out the repository

-**FIXME** Much of this is likely to change as I adjust the course structure/autograder stuff...

 All of the code for this course will be distributed and turned in using the [git](www.git-scm.com) revision system.
 If you don't know git, we recommend